cleodora-forecasting/cleodora/website/content/docs/comparison.md

   what it's supposed to do, why continue tinkering with it?

-That being said, if you want a great and working tool **right now**, PredictionBook should be your choice.
+That being said, if you want a great and working tool **right now**, PredictionBook is a good choice.
 It essentially does everything Cleodora aims to do in the future.
 The Credence game is also really cool and fun, albeit a little US-centric.